Jerinbabujb/Sankegame.github.io/README.md

-Its game time!
+Area you bored?
 Lets play a game of snake eating game.

 Its created using HTML, css, javascript.